thma/thma.github.io/posts/2022-01-09-Writing-a-Wiki-Server-with-Yesod.md

 In this blog post I'm presenting an implementation of a Wiki System in the spirit of the legendary [C2-Wiki](http://wiki.c2.com/) - written in Haskell with the [Yesod](https://www.yesodweb.com/) framework.

-There will also be some nice add-ons like a graphical reprentation of the page links.
+There will also be some nice add-ons like a graphical representation of the page links.

 ## Introduction